-- Dipstick test.
-A dipstick is a thin, plastic stick with strips of chemicals on it.
-It is dipped into the urine.
+Urinalysis is done using a thin, plastic stick with strips of chemicals on it.
+It is dipped into plastic cup containing a recently produced urine sample.
 The strips change color if a substance is present at a level that is above normal.
 Some of the things a dipstick examination can check for include:

 - Acidity (pH) is a measure of the amount of acid in the urine.
 A pH that is above normal may be a sign of kidney stones, urinary infections, kidney problems, or other disorders.